tommywalkie/gauntlet/CONTRIBUTING.md

 - Emits a `remove` event and then a `create` event for any renamed file
 - Emits a `remove` event for every file inside a folder being removed
 - Emits a `remove` event and then a `create` event for every file inside a folder being renamed

-This approach is certainly not perfect, an obvious limitation is that the compiler or any user may need to cache file contents to avoid re-processing unchanged renamed files.
-That said, file watchers are tested via multi-platform continuous integration, but feel free to suggest changes via Github Issues or pull requests.

 #### Compiler